bitwiseworks/python-os2/Doc/library/poplib.rst

    connection attempt (if not specified, the global default timeout setting will be used).

+   .. audit-event:: poplib.connect self,host,port poplib.POP3

+   .. audit-event:: poplib.putline self,line poplib.POP3

+      All commands will raise an :ref:`auditing event <auditing>` ``poplib.putline`` with arguments ``self`` and ``line``,
+      where ``line`` is the bytes about to be sent to the remote host.

-   .. versionchanged:: 2.6
+   .. versionchanged:: 3.9
-      *timeout* was added.

-.. class:: POP3_SSL(host[, port[, keyfile[, certfile]]])
+      If the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to prevent the creation of a non-blocking socket.

+.. class:: POP3_SSL(host, port=POP3_SSL_PORT, keyfile=None, certfile=None, timeout=None, context=None)

    This is a subclass of :class:`POP3` that connects to the server over an SSL encrypted socket.
+If *port* is not specified, 995, the standard POP3-over-SSL port is used.  *timeout* works as in the :class:`POP3` constructor.
+   *context* is an optional :class:`ssl.SSLContext` object which allows bundling SSL configuration options, certificates and private keys into a single (potentially long-lived) structure.
+Please read :ref:`ssl-security` for best practices.

-If *port* is not specified, 995, the standard POP3-over-SSL port is used.  *keyfile* and *certfile* are also optional - they can contain a PEM formatted private key and certificate chain file for the SSL connection.
+   *keyfile* and *certfile* are a legacy alternative to *context* - they can point to PEM-formatted private key and certificate chain files, respectively, for the SSL connection.

+   .. audit-event:: poplib.connect self,host,port poplib.POP3_SSL

+   .. audit-event:: poplib.putline self,line poplib.POP3_SSL

+      All commands will raise an :ref:`auditing event <auditing>` ``poplib.putline`` with arguments ``self`` and ``line``,
+      where ``line`` is the bytes about to be sent to the remote host.

+   .. versionchanged:: 3.2
+      *context* parameter added.

+   .. versionchanged:: 3.4
+      The class now supports hostname check with :attr:`ssl.SSLContext.check_hostname` and *Server Name Indication* (see
+      :data:`ssl.HAS_SNI`).

+   .. deprecated:: 3.6

+       *keyfile* and *certfile* are deprecated in favor of *context*.
+       Please use :meth:`ssl.SSLContext.load_cert_chain` instead, or let
+       :func:`ssl.create_default_context` select the system's trusted CA
+       certificates for you.

-   .. versionadded:: 2.4
+   .. versionchanged:: 3.9
+      If the *timeout* parameter is set to be zero, it will raise a :class:`ValueError` to prevent the creation of a non-blocking socket.

 One exception is defined as an attribute of the :mod:`poplib` module: